shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 ![weather](snowstorm3.jpeg)
 {.center}

-Science discussion: water heavier than/ oil and they don’t mix, carbon dioxide bubbles lift water/paint to the top then escape and water/paint snows down, etc.  [SCIENCE OFFICER TO EDIT]
+Science discussion: water heavier than oil and they don’t mix, carbon dioxide bubbles lift water/paint to the top then escape and water/paint snows down, etc.  [SCIENCE OFFICER TO EDIT]

-### Supplies
+### Supplies, Rain Cloud in a Jar

 * Mason jar or other clear glass jar (preferably one you don’t mind ruining)
+* Plastic cup
 * Shaving Cream
 * Water
 * Food coloring